top of page

 Here’s the upside: readers want authentic voices.
 They don’t want me to pretend I’m the literary equivalent of a motivational TikTok coach.
 They want the real stories: the sensory overload, the awkward silences, the accidental truths that make people both laugh and wince.

 That’s where autistic authors shine.
-We notice the oddities that everyone else skips.
-We make the invisible visible.
-And yes, sometimes we do it with gallows humor, because if you can’t laugh at the absurdity, you’ll just end up throwing staplers.
+I notice the oddities that everyone else skips.
+I make the invisible visible.
+And I usually do it with gallows humor, because if I can’t laugh at the absurdity, I’ll just end up throwing staplers.

 Surviving the System (Somewhat)

-Find allies — writing groups, autistic author forums, or even that one sympathetic friend who reads your draft and says, “Yeah, you sound insane, but in a good way.”
+1. Find allies — writing groups, autistic author forums, or even that one sympathetic friend who reads my draft and says, “Yeah, you sound insane, but in a good way.”

-Set boundaries — X and Facebook may eat your soul, but you don’t have to feed them three times a day.
+3. Set boundaries — X and Facebook may eat my soul, but I don’t have to feed them three times a day.

 Final Thoughts